Tatianabellagio/freqk/README.md

 ## To-do

+- [ ] organize code into modules

+- [ ] convert counts into allele frequencies

+- [ ] dedeuplicate index: remove any k-mers that are shared across variants

 - [x] determine k-mer length from index

 - [x] when indexing, count number of k-mers for each allele